 The files still physically exist on the storage device.
 This potentially allows the files to be recovered by data recovery software.
 Continued use of the drive exposes those storage locations that have been logically deleted to be reused by the system.
 Once new data is written to those locations, you will not be able to restore the original files.

-Using Disk Drill Tool to Recover the Lost Files
+Using Disk Drill Tool to Recover the Lost Files on Windows 10

 Use a USB drive to download and install Disk Drill and run it from that drive.
 This is also to avoid having the application saved or installed over some of the files you want to recover.
 These steps will greatly reduce the possibility that your files will be overwritten by your operating system.